BorisTrubacheev/CelluarAutomaton/README.md

 # CelluarAutomation
-To launch the latest version application, install and open the file "CelluarAutomation.exe"
+To launch the latest version application, install and open the file Release\\CelluarAutomation.exe